1. Installing kubeadm and container runtime

 kubeadm config images pull # [--kubernetes-version=v1.26.0] [--image-repository=registry.k8s.io]

-Kubeadm allows you to use a custom image repository for the required images.
+Kubeadm allows using a custom image repository for the required images.
+For example:

 sudo kubeadm config images pull \